Key takeaways

 What to watch out for

-When you’re searching for small loans for bad credit, you are going to come across predatory lenders.
+When you’re searching for small loans for less than ideal credit, you are going to come across predatory lenders.
 Here is what you need to watch out for to protect yourself.

 Upfront about costs: Your lender should be able to break down the cost structure.
 They should be clear about the interest rate and all fees.
 Potential fees include an origination fee, late fees, and prepayment penalties.